F-Ge/Cattle-feed-and-water-intake-behaviors/README.md

 ### 📌 Project Updates

+- **🗓️ 12/04/2025** - Got confirmation that the documents are signed!
+A big step forward for us.
+Now we move on to the next challenge: data transfer....

 - **🗓️ 11/19/2025** - Hello, winter in Madison!
 Still waiting for the data and looking ahead to Thanksgiving.

 - **🗓️ 10/31/2025** — Happy Halloween!
 Still waiting on the data and the agreement.
 Hopefully I’ll be able to start the project by the end of the year